rrovetto/Spacecraft-Systems-Ontology/README.md

 Alternative names: space systems ontology

+Related ontologies include [The Spacecraft Ontology](https://github.com/rrovetto/The-Spaceflight-Ontology), which contains a categories of spacecraft.

 ### Status
 In-progress.
 Actively open to financial and other support.
 License may change.

 ## Support
 If you find value in this work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 Financial support is needed to sustain development.

+##

 ## Copyright
 ©2011-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.